Velocity Templates

 -

 Design the layout.
-If you are using a CMS, you can design the layout and preview the page as it appears in the storefront.
+If you are using a CMS, design the layout and preview the page as it appears in the storefront.
 A CMS to B2C Commerce connector gets information from B2C Commerce via OCAPI.

 To preview the page for both the current storefront and the next version of the storefront, use different connectors for staging and production instances.